BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/6_AdvancedEncryptionStandard.md

    * The four column words of the key array are expanded into a schedule of 44 words as shown in <b>[Pic.4]</b> (Kn represents a word).

    {: .highlight }
    > Note that the reason of this expansion is that AES128-CBC conducts 10 rounds and each round consumes four words from the key schedule.
-Thus, <b><span style="color:Greenyellow"> the resulting size of this expansion shall be 40 word.</span></b> For the first 4 words of 44 words, they are used for adding to the input state array before any round-based processing can begin, and the remaining 40 words used for the ten rounds of processing that are required for the case a 128-bit encryption key.
+Thus, <b><span style="color:Greenyellow"> the resulting size of this expansion shall be 40 word.</span></b> For the first 4 words of 44 words, they are used for adding to the input state array before any round-based processing can begin.
+This 4 words is called Initial Vector.
+And the remaining 40 words used for the ten rounds of processing that are required for the case a 128-bit encryption key.

     <p align="center">
     <img src="../../../asset/images/ExpandedKey.JPG" width="500"/>